 What Wi-Fi to look for in new tech purchases?
 It depends

 What you need really depends on the device:

 - modem/router: Wi-Fi 7 or beyond (and yes, for now, that means waiting)

 - television, computer, or ‘premium’ mobile phone : Wi-Fi 6 or beyond

 - household appliance or low speed device: Wi-Fi 4 or beyond

-While slower devices do not really themselves need the newer standards, they will consume more power and slow down other devices on the network more when using older standards.
+While slower devices do not really themselves need the newer standards, they will consume more power and make other devices on the network slower when using older standards.
 This is one of the advantages of Wi-Fi 6E, the 6Mhz band is free of older devices slowing everything down.

 It makes no sense to delaying the purchase of a mobile device, laptop or TV in order to get Wi-Fi 6E.
 Wi-Fi 6 is the way to go, but only insist on Wi-Fi 6 is choosing a ‘high-end’, or recently released device.
 The longer the purchased item is expected to last, the more important to get Wi-Fi 6, so as mobile phones are often replaced frequently, getting the latest may be least important.

 Interesting Note: The Name ‘Bluetooth’